-Identifying and supporting young carers is an effective way of improving the attainment and attendance of this pupil group; who are specifically mentioned in Ofsted’s evaluation inspection schedule and frequently eligible for free school meals and pupil premium funding.
+Identifying and supporting young carers is an effective way of improving the attainment and attendance of this pupil group; who are specifically mentioned in Ofsted and Estyn evaluation inspection schedules and frequently eligible for free school meals and pupil premium/development grant funding.

 Will there be young carers in all schools?

-It is likely that there will be young carers at every school in England:
+It is likely that there will be young carers at every school in England and Wales:

 - A survey by the BBC in 2010 estimated that about 1 in 12 secondary aged pupils have caring responsibilities.